gupalo/item-syncer/README.md

   * `syncArchiving`: if local item has method `archive` then archive local item
   * `syncRemoving`: remove local items

+If you use Doctrine and save diff to database then use `DbItemSyncer`.
+If you have your own logic of processing diff then use ItemSyncer and its `diffKeeping`, `diffArchiving`, `diffRemoving` methods.

 ## Example

 ```php